How do Tigo Optimizers Work?

 Predictive IV uses module behavior statistics in conjunction with Impedance Matching to predict the optimum settings for a module to generate its maximum energy.
 Performance parameters are set locally, which enables real-time response to changing site conditions for the highest operational efficiency.
 This feature is part of the TS4 MLPE platform and is found on the TS4-O (Optimization)

 Predictive IV technology also allows for selective deployment of optimization.
-TS4-based modules can be selectively placed as needed to utilize more than one feature set within the same PV array.
-For example, it allows for optimizers to be placed only where modules are shaded, providing a performance boost at a lower cost than full deployment.
+TS4-based modules can be selectively placed to utilize more than one feature set within the same PV array.
+For example, it allows optimizers to be placed only where modules are shaded, providing a performance boost at a lower cost than full deployment.

 The image below shows the output of a string with a single shaded module (measured with an AC meter), both with and without selective deployment.
 In this example, 18.5% of lost energy was recovered.

 Measurements of selective placement experiment, taken by an AC meter.
-Greater energy yield with PIV is highly noticeable.

 Impedance Matching